NethServer/nethsecurity-docs/users_databases.rst

 * ``User attribute field``: specifies the user attribute used to identify the user, this option is used by the OpenVPN road warrior server to compose the user bind DN.
   It should be ``cn`` for Active Directory or ``uid`` for OpenLDAP.

-* ``User CN field``: specifies the user attribute containing the user's complete name.
-For example, ``cn`` for both Active Directory and OpenLDAP.
   This field is used to authenticate users in the OpenVPN road warrior server.
-The authentication process is based on a LDAP bind operation which uses the user CN field to compose the user bind DN with the user DN.
+  The authentication process is based on a LDAP bind operation which uses the user attribute field to compose the user bind DN with the user DN.
-  Example: given a user named `jdoe` in the LDAP directory, the user bind DN is composed as `cn=jdoe,cn=users,dc=example,dc=com`.
+  Example: given a user named `jdoe` in the OpenLDAP directory, the user bind DN is composed as `uid=jdoe,ou=People,dc=directory,dc=nh`.

+* ``User display name field``: specifies the user attribute containing the user's complete name like `John Doe`.
+  Usually is ``cn`` for OpenLDAP and ``displayName`` for Active Directory.

-* ``Custom user bind DN``: if this field is set, the user CN field is ignored and the custom user bind DN is used to authenticate users in the
-  OpenVPN road warrior server.
+* ``Custom user bind DN``: if this field is set, it overrides the calculated user bind DN used to authenticate users in the OpenVPN road warrior server.
 The field can contain a ``%u`` placeholder which is replaced with the username during the authentication process.
   Use this setting if you do not know if the user CN field contains the user full name, like ``John Doe``, or the username, like ``jdoe``.
   If the remote server is an Active Directory server, you can use one of the following values: